htmlburger/carbon-fields-docs/documentation/20-fields/200-sidebar.md

 `crb_dynamic_sidebar( $id, $sidebar_options )`

-This function is not included in the plugin core, but feel free to use it in your theme/plugin.
+This function is not included in Carbon Fields core, but feel free to use it in your theme/plugin.

 It overwrites the sidebar options and prints the widgets of the sidebar with the specified ID.